cujojs/rest/README.md

 .next
 - handle exceptions thrown from MIME converters
 - allow overriding the default client
+- allow AMD loaders to load node client.
+Useful when using an AMD loader with Node

 1.0.0
 - JSON HAL mime serializer for application/hal+json